brechtvdv/benchmark-quantumleap/README.md

 ## Load data in CrateDB

 Go to <KUBERNETES_IP>:4200 and run query with the content from `test_data`.
+You can create a new test dataset by configuring and running `node create_test_data.js`.

 You can test if everything works by going to `http://KUBERNETES_IP:8668/v2/entities/urn:ngsi-ld:Sensor:123`

 ## Start client deployment that runs time series queries

+Configure the client inside `ngsi-vs-fragments-client.yaml` (API, PORT, AGGRPERIOD, FROMDATE and TODATE).

 ```
 kubectl create -f ./ngsi-vs-fragments-client.yaml
 ```

-Scale up the client deployments
+Scale up the client deployments (now we're benchmarking)
 ```
  kubectl scale deployment/client --replicas=10
 ```